Renewed Calling: Rekindling Passion and Purpose After Ministry Burnout

 By Diego Castaño August 7, 2025

 Ministry today is more challenging than ever, but we are not starting from scratch.
 We are building on the legacy of those who were faithful before us.
-However, in the midst of a changing world, it is worth asking ourselves: is the greatest obstacle to the future growth of our churches not a loss of mission, but the paradigms we unwittingly cling to?
+However, in the midst of a changing world, it is worth asking ourselves: Is the greatest obstacle to the future growth of our churches not a loss of mission, but the paradigms we unwittingly cling to?
 Many of our ministry structures, designed with good intentions in another era, may be hindering the development of the next generation of bilingual and bicultural leaders God is raising up today.
 We honor the past, but we must also look to the future.
 Are we willing to consider a paradigm shift that honors our roots while boldly embracing the diversity of our present and future communities?

 By Marcella Hernandez August 7, 2025